 How Do I Choose Between Speech Pathology Or Tutoring?

-Tutoring at Talkshop is the right choice first choice if your child is struggling slightly and needs a hand catching up, or you feel that your child would respond better to someone else providing reading writing, spelling instruction.
+Tutoring at Talkshop is the right choice if your child is struggling slightly and needs a hand catching up, or you feel that your child would respond better to someone else providing reading writing, spelling instruction.

 If after one term of tutoring, your child has obviously deeper literacy needs, we will discuss with you whether they need the more in-depth services of speech pathology.
 You can transfer directly to this within Talkshop Speech Pathology.

-If your child attends speech pathology as Talkshop Speech Pathology for literacy concerns, we will always recommend on-going support with a tutoring service to help them keep pace with their peers.
+If your child attends speech pathology at Talkshop Speech Pathology for literacy concerns, we will always recommend on-going support with a tutoring service to help them keep pace with their peers.
 This is because we know that children who have literacy difficulties are often vulnerable to on-going literacy concerns.

 It is time to see a Talkshop Speech Pathologist for speech pathology if your child is experiencing two or more of the following: